The Skin We’re In: Because sometimes beauty really is skin deep.

 Not too long ago, I heard some alarming news about a beloved skin-care product: the always-reliable facial scrub.
 I spent nearly two decades assuming that a scrub was, at best, the secret to smooth, buttery skin, and at worst, a guy who thinks he’s fly and is also known as a buster.
-But then Paula Begoun, founder of Paula’s Choice and destroyer of dreams, told me this: “When you scrub skin with abrasive scrubs, they put micro-tears into skin.
+But then Paula Begoun, the founder of Paula’s Choice, told me this: “When you scrub skin with abrasive scrubs, they put micro-tears into skin.
 They make your skin more vulnerable to environmental damage, pollution, and sun damage.”
 That’s why she refuses to sell facial scrubs to customers, arguing that the damage from scrubs leads to inflammation, which in turn causes premature granny skin.

 As a twice-a-week scrubber, I found this information disturbing.
 After all, aren’t scrubs good for you?
 Don’t they slough away dead skin cells to reveal radiant baby skin?
 Dr. Howard Lancer, a Beverly Hills dermatologist, thinks so.
 In fact, he advocates scrubbing every day so that helpful active ingredients in moisturizers can penetrate the skin more efficiently.
 “I have all my patients get in the habit of using a physical scrub — what I call polish — every single day, as it actually teaches the skin cells to turn over more quickly, mimicking the action of youthful cells.”

 Begoun calls foul on this line of thinking, telling me that scrubbing to make ingredients penetrate better is like stabbing yourself only to stick medicine in the wound.
-Still, I was torn, especially since Dr. Lancer treats Beyoncé, and her skin looks so incredible that people regularly accuse her of Photoshop trickery.
+Still, I was torn, especially since Dr. Lancer treats Beyoncé.
+It’s not easy to defy the queen.

 Talking to Manhattan dermatologist Dr. Neal Schultz clarified a few things.
-He took the middle road, saying that scrubs aren’t necessarily catalysts to sad, wrinkly skin, but they are problematic.
-The problem is that the typical scrubber is totally unpredictable.
-The length of time the person scrubs and the amount of pressure applied while scrubbing are two variables that can lead to irritated skin.
+He took the middle road, saying that scrubs aren’t necessarily catalysts to sad, wrinkly skin, but they are troublesome.
+For Dr. Schultz, the issue falls on human error.
+How long and how rigorously a person scrubs his or her face will determine whether the skin gets irritated.
 There’s also the matter of the granules, or the specific grains that make up different scrubs.
 Large, hard, and sandlike rocks, like the ones in St. Ives’s Apricot Scrub, are the most damaging because they are too abrasive for the face’s thin skin.
-Dr. Schultz says softer and smaller pastelike micro-grains are less likely to irritate, and plastic beads are best if you can overlook their habit of destroying the ecosystem.
+Dr. Schultz says softer and smaller paste-like micro-grains are less likely to irritate.
+Plastic beads are best, but unfortunately, they are incongruous to a balanced ecosystem.

-Ren’s glycolic and lactic acid mask is a cocktail of naturally exfoliating fruit extracts that come together as a moderately intense peel.
-Thicker than most peels (which is why Ren calls it a mask), the gelatinous concoction’s tropical ingredients give the mask a Bahama Breeze scent.
+Ren’s glycolic and lactic-acid mask is a cocktail of naturally exfoliating fruit extracts.
+Thicker than most peels (which is why Ren calls it a mask), the goo’s tropical ingredients give the mask a Bahama Breeze scent.
 It’s fairly gentle, sloughing away dead skin with a kid-gloves approach.

 A Peel You Take to Bed

-Exuviance’s Peel holds a blend of 25 percent alpha hydroxy acids — nearly the highest percentage in the bunch.
-The high-powered treatment is dispensed in a series of tiny, acid-soaked square towelettes to renew complexions quickly.
+Exuviance’s Peel contains a blend of 25 percent alpha hydroxy acids — nearly the highest percentage in the bunch.
+The high-powered treatment is dispensed in a series of tiny, acid-soaked square towelettes to renew your complexion quickly.
 Fast-acting and potent, this one is best for tough and durable skin.

-If you’re just dipping your toe into the chemical-peel waters, consider Dr. Gross’s option, which is a chemical exfoliant available in two strengths — extra strength and original formula.
-It comes in packages of five, 30, and 60, so you can try the five-pack on for size and get smoother, brighter skin for just $16.
+If you’re a newbie to peels, consider Dr. Gross’s option, which is a chemical exfoliant available in two strengths — extra strength and original formula.
+It comes in packages of five, 30, and 60, so you can try the five-pack on for size and get smoother, brighter skin for just $17.

-Peels with glycolic acid do a fine job of revealing radiant skin, but peels with glycolic and salicylic acid, like Cane + Austin’s Miracle Pads, also work to stomp out acne before it has a chance.
+Peels with glycolic and salicylic acid, like Cane + Austin’s Miracle Pads, work to prevent acne, in addition to smoothing skin.
 Start this intense 30 percent acid peel as a single daily treatment, and after a few days, try your hand at a morning and evening application for glowy and clear skin at warp speed.

-If the potency of a glycolic peel seems intimidating, consider MyChelle’s pumpkin version, which very mildly exfoliates skin with fruit enzymes.
-This savory-smelling peel injects a small jolt of energy into tired, dull skin by way of gentle food extracts and yields refreshed-looking skin immediately after use.
+If the potency of a glycolic peel seems intimidating, consider MyChelle’s pumpkin version, which mildly exfoliates with fruit enzymes.
+This savory-smelling peel injects a jolt of energy into tired, dull skin and yields a refreshed-looking face immediately after use.